Child Welfare Waiver Demonstrations

 Wisconsin Post-reunification Support (P.S.)
 Program Evaluation

-Under the direction of our Director, Tamara Fuller, the CFRC is currently partnering with the Wisconsin Department of Children and Families (DCF) to evaluate their waiver demonstration project, known as the Post-Reunification Support (P.S.)
+Under the direction of our Director, Tamara Fuller, CFRC partnered with the Wisconsin Department of Children and Families (DCF) to evaluate their waiver demonstration project, known as the Post-Reunification Support (P.S.)
 Program.
 The P.S.
 Program provides up to 12 months of post-reunification services and support to families with children who have reunified from substitute care who are at higher risk of re-entry into care.
 The goals of the P.S.
 Program are to reduce repeat maltreatment and re-entry into substitute care, as well as improve child and family well-being post-reunification.
-CFRC is conducting the process, outcome, and cost evaluations of the Wisconsin waiver demonstration evaluation.
-In addition, we have developed a predictive risk model that is being implemented in Wisconsin to target services to those children and families that are at highest risk of re-entry into substitute care within 12 months of reunification.
+CFRC conducted the data collection process, outcome, and cost evaluations of the Wisconsin waiver demonstration evaluation.
+In addition, we developed a predictive risk model that is being implemented in Wisconsin to target services to those children and families that are at highest risk of re-entry into substitute care within 12 months of reunification.

 Illinois Alcohol and Other Drug Abuse (AODA) Waiver Demonstration Evaluation